LogoLogo

 aiScanDocumentMessage

-Prompt to scan a document.
+Prompt to scan a document (AI).

 aiGetCloserMessage

-Prompt to move closer.
+Prompt to move closer (AI).

 aiCapturedMessage

-Confirmation of successful capture.
+Confirmation of successful capture (AI).

 Document capture flow